sharath291994/CE-fit-analysis/README.md

 Please follow the steps below to generate the results using the Zacros CE utility:
 1) Place your AmatBvec.xlsx file in a directory.
 2) In the Windows Command Prompt, change the path to the location of AmatBvec.xlsx file.
-3) Run the following command: zacros-ce-fit AmatBvec.xlsx --correlation --histograms --stats
+3) Run the following command: zacros_ce_fit AmatBvec.xlsx --correlation --histograms --stats
 4) Alternatively, you can run the following command: python -m zacros_ce_fit.cli AmcBvec.xlsx --correlation --histograms --stats

 ### Options